-Maurice Joseph "Gentleman Joe" Malone - Born February 28, 1890 in Quebec City, Quebec – Died May 15, 1969 in Montreal, Quebec was a Professional Ice Hockey centre who played in the National Hockey Association and National Hockey League.
+Maurice Joseph Cletus "Phantom Joe" Malone - Born February 28, 1890 in Saint-Colomb-de-Sillery / Quebec City, Quebec – Died May 15, 1969 in Montreal, Quebec was a Canadien ice Hockey centre and left winger.

 Malone led the Bulldogs to the Stanley Cup championships in 1912 and 1913 - rampaging for a career-best nine goals in a March 8, 1913 Stanley Cup challenge match against the Sydney Miners or "Millionaires" - while recording the remarkable scoring feat of 43 goals in 20 games in 1913.

 His brother Jeff Malone also played for Quebec in 1913 when they won the Stanley Cup.